-The course is conducted by means of lectures, recitations, regular required reading, with frequent filling in of outline maps.
-The progress of the individual student is carefully noted by means of monthly private conferences with the professor, designed to test the student's knowledge of her work, and to furnish needed assistance and encouragement.
+The course is conducted by means of lectures, regular required reading, with frequent filling in of outline maps.
+The progress of the individual student is carefully noted by means of monthly private conferences with the professor.

 Two hours a week throughout the year.
-Required of Freshmen.

-B. English History.-The course aims to give a general view of English History from the earliest times to the present day.
-To a thorough drill on the most important phases of the different periods, is added a careful study of the main lines of development which may be traced throughout English History, and attention is constantly directed to the origin of modern English government.
+B. ENGLISH HISTORY.-A general view of English History to the present day.
+To a thorough drill on the most important phases of the different periods, is added a careful study of the main lines of development, and attention is constantly directed to the origins of modern English government.